plotly/plotly.R/README.md

 ![http://104.131.111.111:3838/plotlyLinkedBrush/](http://i.imgur.com/eVqsZma.gif)

 You can also hook into these events without shiny using `htmlwidgets::onRender()` ([example](https://github.com/ropensci/plotly/tree/master/inst/examples/onRenderHover)).
 This, however, requires JavaScript knowledge and makes it much harder to coordinate views between htmlwidgets.

+## Learn more

+We have lots of examples on <https://plot.ly/r/> and <https://plot.ly/ggplot2/>, but a more comprehensive review is also available at <https://cpsievert.github.io/plotly_book/>

 ## Contributing